 Application ABC

-There are several points to remember when applying for a study place.
-It may appear difficult to find the relevant information.
-In addition, some of the terminology used throughout the application procedure is not exactly self-explanatory and can quickly cause confusion.
+There are a few things to consider when applying for a university place.
+It can seem complicated to find the right information.
+In addition, some of the terms used in the application process are not exactly self-explanatory and can quickly lead to confusion.

 What can I apply for?